Posa5A6/JP100002-Java-Programming/README.md

 # JP100002-Java-Programming
-Doing the project on the basic bank operations only
+project 1 : Doing the project on the basic bank operations only